dbakewel/netbots/README.md

 <a name="setSpeed"></a>
 **setSpeed**

 Set desired speed of robot from 0% (stop) to 100%.
-See server configuration for how far a robot travels per step at 100% speed.

 Robot Sends: